 Paul exhorted the Corinthians “not to go beyond what is written” (1 Cor 4:6).
 When it comes to some traditional Christian interpretations, however, we have not always followed Paul’s advice.
-Regarding the idea that the snake who deceived Adam and Eve was actually Satan, we would do well “not to go beyond what is written,” since nowhere does the Bible state that the serpent was Satan.
+Regarding the idea that the snake who deceived Adam and Eve was the devil, we would do well “not to go beyond what is written,” since nowhere does the Bible state that the serpent was Satan.

 Genesis 3:1 clarifies that the serpent was an animal among others: “The serpent (nachash; נחשׁ) was craftier than all the other creatures of the field (hayat ha’sadeh; חית השׂדה)."
 In response to the serpent’s deception, God says, “Cursed are you more than all the livestock (behemah; בהמה) and more than all the creatures of the field (hayat ha’sadeh; חית השׂדה); on your belly you shall go, and dust (afar; עפר) you shall eat” (Gen 3:14).
 Since this curse functions in relation to the other animals, it is best to read the serpent as a literal snake.
 Isaiah recalls this curse in an end-time vision, in which the snake is just another animal: “The wolf and the lamb shall graze together; the lion shall eat straw like the ox, and dust (afar; עפר) shall be the serpent’s food” (Isa 65:25).
 Isaiah did well not to go beyond what was written in Genesis.